-With Scotland’s high latitude meaning we enjoy long summer days (1-3 hours longer than London) your skin will be exposed to more harmful UV rays than you might expect, especially in hotspots like the Isle of Tiree which bathes in over 1,500 hours of sunshine annually.
+With Scotland’s high latitude meaning we enjoy long summer days (1-3 hours longer than London) your skin will be exposed to more harmful UV rays than you might expect.
+This is especially true in hotspots like the Isle of Tiree which bathes in over 1,500 hours of sunshine annually.
 Coupled with a thinning ozone layer, the risks of skin cancer in Scotland are too serious to be ignored.

-Discover a collection of highly-rated sunscreens in this article which all offer superb protection against UV, as well as helping to moisturize skin and offering protection against visible skin ageing.
+Discover a collection of the best sunscreens to use in Scotland in this article which all offer superb protection against UV, as well as help to moisturize skin and offer protection against visible skin ageing.

 If you’re rubbing your eyes in disbelief that an article exists to advise using sunscreen in Scotland, let me fill you in on a few facts about the amount of sunshine we get in this country.